zhuochun/zhuochun.github.io/_posts/2013/2013-07-06-twelve-days-on-chatty.markdown

 ## Write down your idea

-Write down your idea in details!
+Write down your idea in short and sweet sentences!
 Otherwise your idea slips away, and you will build something not what you thought in the end.

 During the development, new ideas and features will hit you and push you away from your initial goal.
 I know you get so excited when you hit by the _"OMG, I have a new and brilliant feature!"_ moment, and cannot wait to implement it.
 So do I. Please take a few seconds to write it down, and come back to it later (after completed what you have in hand).
 Probably you will find it is not that "new" or "brilliant" anymore.